codewithmuh/react-aws-eks-github-actions/README.md

 ```

-### Part 10: Running Final/Complete Github actions Workflow

-Now push/Commit Your changes to get workflow trigger.
+This step sends a Slack notification.
+It uses the act10ns/slack action and is configured to run "always," which means it runs regardless of the job status.
+It sends the notification to the specified Slack channel using the webhook URL stored in secrets.

-### Part 11: Delete the infrastructure (To Avoid Extra Billing, if you are just using it for learning Purposes)
+### Part 10: Delete the infrastructure (To Avoid Extra Billing, if you are just using it for learning Purposes)

 # Coming Soon